dober-man/GoodWAFSec/module1/lab1/lab1.rst

    |image37|

 #.
-In a **new Firefox Private Browsing window** connect to
+Open a new **Google Chrome Private Browsing** window and connect to
-   ``https://webgoat.f5demo.com``.
-You may need to connect more than once to receive the block page, make a note of the last four digits of the Support ID.
-Why did you receive the block page?
+   ``https://webgoat.f5demo.com/WebGoat/login``.
+Login and select a few links on the WebGoat page.

 #.
 In the BIG-IP Administrative Interface go to **Security > Event Logs
    > Application > Requests** and click on the magnifying glass to